This video was made by Wellstar as part of a campaign to build awareness of their unique STAT Cancer Clinic where Kathy was diagnosed and treated.

-We are nearing the end of our third year and with over 150 volunteers we have gifted more than 4,000 Happy Caps to 21 locations.
-In total, we have gifted over 11,600 Happy Caps since we began in October 2015!
+We are midway in our fourth with over 200 volunteers we have gifted more than 16,000 Happy Caps since we began in October 2015!

 It is a special blessing in my life to have met so many wonderful, generous people who volunteer to lovingly make Happy Caps, or who support our efforts through donations, or the gift of their time to lend expertise we need, and who have joined me in making Happy Caps a dream come true.

 I live in NW Metro Atlanta with my husband, Fran.
 I spend as much time as possible with my family...especially my 5 wonderful grandchildren.

 I am a very grateful lung cancer survivor.
 One day when I arrived for chemo I was given a hat by the nurse.
 It was made by a woman named Margaret; who had written a sweet note to whoever would receive it.
 It meant a lot to me.

 I never forgot that kindness and how it made me feel to receive this gift from a caring stranger on that day.
 Margaret has no idea that her one act of kindness to me led to Happy Caps!